ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/Typescript/readme.md

 ##### Uniform versioning

-If, on the other hand you view all your monorepo packages as one cohesive unit with exact version accross the board, you can use following command to update versions: `yarn workspaces foreach -v version -i 5.0.0`.
+If, on the other hand you view all your monorepo packages as one cohesive unit with exact version across the board, you can use following command to update versions: `yarn workspaces foreach -v version -i 5.0.0`.